abdiu34567/telesun.js/Docs/Methods/getMe.md

 }

-//this function will return json like
+//👆 this function will return json like

 {
   ok: true,